MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ## Steps to do
 ### Develop your network

 Load the example [tree mask](/examples/visualization/example8/EditedImage.mlimage) by using the `LocalImage` module.
 Connect the output to a `DtfSkeletonization` module as seen below.
 The initial output of the `DtfSkeletonization` module is empty.
-Press the *Load* button to calculate the skeleton and the erosion distances.
+Press the *Update* button to calculate the skeleton and the erosion distances.

 ![Network](/images/tutorials/visualization/V8_1.png "Network")